Course Descriptions

 Supreme Court Decision Making - LAWS 7013

-Students will deliberate over several important cases as Justices of the Supreme Court.
-Class will be divided into three "courts" with the first hour spent in deliberation and the second hour in discussion of the deliberative process as well as the substantive issues.
+Students deliberate over several important cases as "Justices" of the Supreme Court.
+Class is divided into three "Courts" with the first hour spent in deliberation and the second hour in discussion of the deliberative process as well as the substantive issues.
+2 credits, letter graded.

 Tax Policy - LAWS 7407

 Explores current issues in tax policy.
 Topics may include the tax legislative process, consumption taxes, taxes and distributive justice, the tax exemption for nonprofits, carbon taxes, corporate taxes and integration, and taxes and entrepreneurship.
-No prerequisite required, although Federal Income Tax will be helpful.
+There are no required prerequisites, but Federal Income Tax will be helpful.
+1-3 credits, letter graded.

 Tech Policy Advocacy - LAWS 7801